davecparker/code12/Doc/Java.md

 ##### Variable names
-You can choose the names for your variables, and unlike in mathematics, they can be multiple characters (a word).
+You can choose the names for your variables, and unlike in mathematics, they can be multiple characters (e.g. a word).
 Variable names must start with a letter, and by convention in Java, it should be a lowercase letter (a-z).
 After the first letter, you can use any sequence of letters, digits (0-9),